Coco Fusco: Selected performances

-Writing and Teaching
+Writing and teaching

 As a writer, Coco Fusco has focused on gender, race, colonialism, and power structures in Latin America and around the world.
 Her body of work includes interviews, critical essays, and six published books.
 Dangerous Moves: Performance and Politics in Cuba (2015) is a history of public space, performance, and identity in Cuba.
 A Field Guide for Female Interrogators (2008), a companion volume to her performance A Room of One's Own: Women and Power in the New America (2005), examines the sexualized role of women in US military interrogations.
 A Field Guide for Female Interrogators was shortlisted for the Index on Censorship T. R. Fyvel Book Award.
 Only Skin Deep: Changing Visions of the American Self (2003, edited with Brian Wallis), is the catalogue for a photography exhibition of the same name, curated by Fusco and Wallis at the International Center of Photography, which looked at racial imagery in photography and the representation of racial attitudes in the United States.
 The Bodies that Were Not Ours and Other Writings (2001) is a collection of essays and interviews investigating the legacy of colonialism.
-Corpus Delecti: Performance Art of the Americas (2000) is a scholarly work surveying Latinx performance art.
+Corpus Delecti: Performance Art of the Americas (2000) is a scholarly work surveying Latinx and Latin American performance art.
+In it, Fusco centers the aesthetic and cultural value of artistic expression and works against notions of reducing Latin American performance to "the political".
 English Is Broken Here: Notes on Cultural Fusion in the Americas (1995) was her first collection of interviews and essays, for which she won the 1995 Critics' Choice award.

 Fusco has taught on the arts faculties of Temple University, Columbia University, Parsons School of Design, and MIT.
-In 2014 she received a Fulbright appointment and served as the Distinguished Chair in the Visual Arts at Fundação Armando Alvares Penteado in São Paulo, Brazil for one year.
+In 2014 she received a Fulbright appointment and served as the Distinguished Chair in the Visual Arts at Fundação Armando Alvares Penteado in São Paulo, Brazil, for one year.
 Fusco currently serves as the Andrew Banks Endowed Chair at the College of the Arts at University of Florida.

 Fusco a recipient of a 2018 Rabkin Prize for Art Criticism.